 Again, based on what your WP website is for, there are a number of plug-ins that can help optimize these goals.
 But aside from these intent-specific solutions, there are common issues that WP website-owners often want to address that the following plug-ins below tackle:

 - Speed: With websites being accessed by multiple users from all over the world, loading times may vary due to the physical location of web hosting servers.
 A Content Delivery Network (CDN) can help provide a stable loading speed by “caching” or storing “static” files that make up your website so servers have to do less work.
 Top examples of theseis plug-ins are WP Rocket and CloudFlare.

 - Search Engine Optimization (SEO): Coupled with great content, SEO can make or break your website’s ability to maximize its reach.
 YoastSEO, WordPress’ top SEO plug-in is free and beginner-friendly.
-If you find SEO a bit challenging, you may opt to get assistance from a reliable SEO agency.
+If you find SEO a bit challenging, you may opt to get assistance from a reliable agency such as Toronto SEO Marketing.

 Below is a sample of an ‘SEO analysis functionality’ report it generates that helps its users know what they’re good at and areas they can troubleshoot/ improve on: